 Can my child get the COVID-19 vaccine if they are sick?

 If your child is sick with COVID-19, they should wait to be vaccinated until they have recovered and are no longer isolated.
-If your child is sick with an illness other than COVID-19, you can check with your child’s pediatrician or primary health care provider for advice on when your child should be vaccinated.
+The next vaccine dose can be delayed by 3 months from the onset of symptoms or when you first received a positive test.
+If your child is sick with an illness other than COVID-19, you can check with your child's pediatrician or primary healthcare provider for advice on when your child should be vaccinated.

 Can my child attend preschool/school while they have side effects from getting the COVID-19 vaccine?